-Bids for Ahmedabad, Lucknow IPL teams won by RPSG, CVC Capital: Report
+New IPL teams: Bids for Ahmedabad, Lucknow franchises won by RPSG, CVC Capital, says BCCI

-Ahmedabad and Lucknow were added as two new Indian Premier League franchises on Monday after an auction ceremony conducted by the Board of Control for Cricket in India in Dubai, according to PTI.
+Ahmedabad and Lucknow were added as two new Indian Premier League franchises on Monday after an auction ceremony conducted by the Board of Control for Cricket in India in Dubai.

-RP-Sanjiv Goenka Group bagged the Ahmedabad IPL team for Rs 7,100 crore, while Irelia Company Pte Ltd got the Lucknow IPL franchise for Rs 5,624 crore.
+The Governing Council of the IPL had issued an Invitation to Tender to acquire the right to own and operate two new franchises.

+“Pursuant to the tender process, various interested parties submitted their bids for the new franchises.
+The bids were submitted by the authorised representatives of the interested parties at Dubai today,” the BCCI stated.

 BCCI conducted the auction for two new IPL franchises in Dubai on Monday, with as many as 10 parties entering the bidding process.